-Zohra Opoku – a German-Ghanaian multidisciplinary artist – explores her cultural identity in her latest collection, Unravelled Threads, which debuted in March this year.
+Zohra Opoku – a German-Ghanaian multidisciplinary artist – explores her cultural identity in her latest collection, Unravelled Threads, which debuted in March 2017.

 Growing up in Germany without much knowledge of her Ghanaian heritage, Zohra explores what it means to be an African using the kente cloth, a traditional Ghanian fabric.
 Her collection consists of blurred images of her family, most notably her father, printed onto the kente fabric.
 The traditional cloth serves as a literal thread, connecting her to her family, her Ghanaian ancestry but most importantly, her father – whom she only knew for a short while before he passed away.

 Based in Accra, Ghana, since 2011, Zohra often depicts textiles in dissimilar cultures and spaces, strategically integrating her own layered lineage through the use of both German and African materials, as well as motifs.

 Through these methods, she reflects on her own cultural identity, deliberately marrying African and Western fabrics with natural elements in her continuous exploration of self, as she unravels the fibres of her origins.

 In her self-portraits, the use of plants, fruits, flowers and foliage, that partially conceal her face make for an enigmatic air.
 The images may be obscured, but the profound probing of her identity is evident.

 Discover the tribe that turns nature into fashion here: Naturally Chic